Play this article via Text To Speech

 Also referred to as Volume Incentive Rebate (VIR).
 A type of discount or rebate linked to higher volume and growth.
 Higher volume sales result in a greater discount, making this a beneficial scenario for both the seller and the supplier.

 GLN – Global Location Number

-Unique identification code of a physical location.
-It used to identify locations and legal entities and is comprised of a GS1 Company Prefix, Location Reference, and Check Digit.
+Unique identification code of a physical location that is used to identify locations and legal entities.
+Comprised of a GS1 Company Prefix, Location Reference, and Check Digit.